haruharu8/MOD1_Project/README.md

 ## Build Status

 Currently, the project is in the development stage.
 There is no continuous integration set up at the moment.
+Future commits will add sprites and more features.

 ## Code Style